MacIlword History, Family Crest & Coats of Arms

 MacIlword is an ancient Dalriadan-Scottish nickname for a young man with tanned skin or with tawny hair with darker streaks.
 The Gaelic form of the name is Mac 'Ille riabhaich, which means son of the brindled lad.

 Early Origins of the MacIlword family

 The surname MacIlword was first found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, where they held a family seat from very early times.

 Early History of the MacIlword family

-Another 431 words (31 lines of text) covering the years 1300, 1376, 1476, 1508 and 1526 are included under the topic Early MacIlword History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacIlword research.
+Another 216 words (15 lines of text) covering the years 1300, 1376, 1476, 1508 and 1526 are included under the topic Early MacIlword History in all our PDF Extended History products and printed products wherever possible.

 MacIlword Spelling Variations